-This study was conducted during the 2014 breeding season at the Gourlay Peninsula breeding colony of Adélie (Pygoscelis adeliae) and chinstrap (P. antarctica) penguins on Signy Island, South Orkney Islands (60°43.586’ S, 45°35.063’ W).
-A total of six stomach regurgitates, six cloacal swabs, six guano and six rookery soil samples were collected from the two Pygoscelis penguins (n = 3 for each penguin species) into sterile tubes.
-Penguin stomach regurgitates were obtained as regurgitated ingesta samples by stomach flushing (Wilson, 1984) following CEMP Standard Methods (CCAMLR, 2003), as part of the standard sampling protocol of the long-term monitoring programme of the Convention for the Conservation of Antarctic Marine Living Resources (CCAMLR) Ecosystem Monitoring Programme (CEMP) on Signy Island.
-Cloacal swabs were sampled using sterile swabs from the birds whose stomachs had been flushed for the stomach content sampling freshly deposited guano were collected within the nearby colonies. were collected within the rookeries of the breeding birds using a sterile spatula.
-Rookery soil samples (2 - 5cm depth from the soil surface) were collected using a sterile spatula around the rookeries of the breeding birds.
-As soon as possible after returning to the laboratory at the British Antarctic Survey’s Signy Island research station (1 - 3 h after collection), total DNA was extracted from the stomach regurgitates using the DNeasy® Blood & Tissue Kit (QIAGEN, Hilden, Germany) (Yew et al. in review), and from the cloacal swabs, guano and rookery soil samples using the Power Soil® DNA Isolation Kit (MoBio Laboratories, Carlsbad, California, USA), following the manufacturers’ instructions.
+This study was conducted at the Gourlay Peninsula (60°43.586’ S, 45°35.063’ W) breeding colony of Adélie (Pygoscelis adeliae) and Chinstrap (Pygoscelis antarctica) Penguins on Signy Island, South Orkney Islands (Fig. 1) during the 2013/14 breeding season.
+A total of six stomach regurgitates, six cloacal swabs, six guano and six rookery soil samples were collected from the two Pygoscelis penguins (n = 3 for each penguin species) into sterile tubes using tools that were cleaned with 70% ethanol.
+Penguin stomach regurgitates and cloacal swabs were sampled at the shore close to the breeding bird colonies (i.e. the main route of penguin travel between the sea and the nearby colonies) (Lynnes et al. 2004).
+Regurgitated ingesta samples of penguins returned from the sea were obtained by stomach flushing (Wilson 1984) following CEMP Standard Methods (CCAMLR 2003), as part of the standard sampling protocol of the long-term monitoring programme of the Convention for the Conservation of Antarctic Marine Living Resources (CCAMLR) Ecosystem Monitoring Programme (CEMP) on Signy Island.
+On the spot, cloacal swabs were sampled using sterile swabs from the birds whose stomachs had been flushed for the stomach regurgitate sampling, whilst freshly deposited guano of the breeding birds were collected within the nearby colonies.
+On the same day or not later than a week depending on weather and logistic constraints, rookery soils (2-5 cm depth from the soil surface) were collected within the same colonies of the breeding birds.
+As soon as possible after returning to the laboratory at the British Antarctic Survey’s Signy Island research station (1 - 3 h after collection), total DNA was extracted from the stomach regurgitates using the DNeasy® Blood & Tissue Kit (QIAGEN, Hilden, Germany) (Yew et al. 2017), and from the cloacal swabs, guano and rookery soil samples using the Power Soil® DNA Isolation Kit (MoBio Laboratories, Carlsbad, California, USA), following the manufacturers’ instructions.

-16S V4 gene fragment amplification, Illumina MiSeq platform and sequence quality filtering
+16S V4 gene fragment amplification, sequencing and quality filtering

+We employed a high-throughput sequencing approach (Illumina MiSeq) to access the bacterial community composition in the samples studied based on the variable region 4 (V4) of the bacterial 16S rDNA.
+The use of this high-throughput sequencing approach enabled us to produce a high resolution profile of bacterial community composition (Caporaso et al. 2011; Suenaga 2012) for each sample type, and hence allowed a robust comparative analysis across the samples studied.
 The V4 region of the 16S rRNA gene, which was widely used to study bacterial and archaeal communities in the Earth Microbiome Project, was amplified using the adapted PCR primers (F515 and R806) and the polymerase chain reaction (PCR) as described by Caporaso et al. (2011).
-DNA quality was checked using a Nano Drop 2000c (Thermo Scientific, Waltham, Massachusetts, USA) and quantified using a Qubit2.0 Fluorometer (Invitrogen, Carlsbad, California, USA).
+DNA quality was checked using a Nano Drop 2000c (Thermo Scientific, Waltham, Massachusetts, USA) and quantified using a Qubit® 2.0 Fluorometer (Invitrogen, Carlsbad, California, USA).
 DNA libraries were prepared and performed in the MiSeq system for paired-end runs following the manufacturer’s instructions (Illumina Inc., San Diego, California, USA).
 The generated sequences were trimmed and demultiplexed using MiSeq Reporter v2.5 (Illumina Inc., San Diego, California, USA).
-Forward and reverse reads were merged using the make.contigs command in Mothur with default parameters (alignment=Needleman, insert=Q20, deltaq=6), and the sequences were trimmed, chimera-screened and filtered, and dereplicated using Mothur following the MiSeq standard operating procedure (SOP) (Kozich et al. 2013).
-The generated fasta files were uploaded to the open source server MG-RAST (Meyer et al. 2008; http://metagenomics.anl.gov/) for downstream analyses.
+Forward and reverse reads were merged using the make.contigs command in Mothur with default parameters (Kozich et al. 2013).
+The generated fasta files were uploaded to an open source metagenomics RAST (MG-RAST) server (Meyer et al. 2008) for quality filtering processes and downstream analyses.

-Taxonomic classification of bacterial community composition in individual samples
+Classification of bacterial community composition in individual samples